Logo Futurismo

 The Wise Travellers | Vila Franca do Campo islet, nature reserve and one of the best beaches of the whole archipelago

 Santa Maria is the only island where you can find white sand beaches.
 It is known as the island of the sun and is the driest and, indeed, the sunniest island of the archipelago.
 So you will find the best tropical beaches of the Azores here.
-Welcome to the beach paradise, perfect to relax on your holidays.
+Welcome to the beach paradise, perfect for relaxing on your holidays.

 Praia Formosa